missing & murdered indigenous persons

 -

-If you have case information, your first and most important step is to call dispatch at 3-1-1 or 786-8900 and request you to file a report.
+If you have case information, your first and most important step is to call dispatch at 3-1-1 or 786-8900 and request to file a report.
 If you want to follow up, please call the appropriate division commander.
 The case detective will follow up with you if they need additional information.
 This process allows detectives to remain focused on their cases.

 -